-One chore that gets undermined in all this hustle bustle is the extremely task of designing and printing the invitations.
-The day comes closer and you realize nobody has been invited!
+One chore that gets undermined in all this hustle and bustle is the extremely task of designing and printing the invitations.
+The day gets closer and you realize nobody has been invited!
 Fear not, the mission of making and sending out the perfect invitations isn’t as daunting as it seems.
 Just follow these tips and tricks and people will be fawning over your special day even before it has started.

 Let it hint at the style:

 A wedding card is the guest’s first hint into what your wedding will be like.
 The extent of formality, the mood, the color scheme, the setting, and of course the details.
 So, it’s very important to come up with a card that reflects the theme you’ve picked for your wedding.

 There are standard sizes and standard colors that are normally followed by most wedding planners.
 That doesn’t mean we can’t get creative with these dimensions and artistic details.
 People now add more creative cuts and colors and ditch the traditional ones.
 It is important to remember while doing this that your wedding card doesn’t stick out like a sore thumb from the rest of your arrangements; a neon yellow card in a pastel setting just won’t do.